timhuijsmans1/search_engine/README.md

 ### indexing
 To run the indexing script, the database config files and certificates need to be added.
 These have been removed for security purpose.

+### Before you can start the indexing, make sure the database is empty.
+This can be done by running db_nuke.py from ```indexing/database_population```.
+It will prompt a warning, which can be cleared by typing the table name (ArticleData) and pressing enter.

 1. The certificates need to be added in a folder called ```certs```.
 The folder needs to be in the following path:

 ```indexing/database_population/certs```